vuvu700/trading_bot_portfolio/README.md

 # trading_bot_portfolio
-this repo is a protfolio version of my current personal project
+this repo is a portfolio version of my current personal project